inventhouse/statemachine/sled.md

 - NO: fold DSL into main statemachine? - unless I figure a better way to do tests and actions than hardcoded maps, just no.
     - maybe hoist some of the tests or actions, though

-- maybe add sed-ish versions of some basic things
-- maybe a `-m/--match-and-format` "simple" version that assumes test is `match` and action is `format` and just takes the args
-    - `-e/--sed-expression`, `-m/--match-and-format`, and `-a/--add-rules` would be mutually exclusive

 ### Doneyard